edkolev/promptline.vim/README.md

 ## Features

 - **Create a plain .sh file to manage the prompt.** The generated file can be sourced by the shell on login.
-- **Very fast prompt.** No external binaries are spawned to render the prompt (no python, no nodejs, not even grep or sed)
+- **Very fast prompt.** No external binaries are spawned to render the prompt (no python, not even grep or sed)
 - **Use [vim-airline][1] colors**, so the prompt shares the same colors with vim's statusline
 - **Preloaded with stock themes and presets**, which can be combined in multiple ways
 - **Configure the prompt with a simple hash**, in case stock presets don't meet your needs
-- **Preloaded with commonly used prompt sections** e.g. branch name, exit code of last command (if not zero)
+- **Preloaded with commonly used prompt sections** e.g. branch name, last exit code (if not zero)

 The plugin has been tested in bash and zsh